At a glance

 - Do not send people far out alone in wind or glare without clear reference points.

-Drones & field ethics
+Drones and field ethics

 Drone discipline